- Home

 Data Source and Methodology

-The CURB-65 score is based on the following criteria: Confusion, Urea level, Respiratory rate, Blood pressure, and Age.
-All calculations are based strictly on the original CURB-65 scoring system guidelines.
-More details can be found in the original publication.
+The CURB-65 score is based on these five factors: Confusion, Urea level, Respiratory rate, Blood pressure, and Age.
+All calculations follow the published CURB-65 guidelines.
+More detail appears in the original source.

 The Formula Explained